 - 4. Select Artifact / fMRI Artifact... to open the dialog where all the settings for fMRI artifact filtration can be set.
 If you work with the international version of BESA Research, you will need to acknowledge that this can be used for Research purposes only before you are able to use this feature.
 Please check the checkbox and press OK on the displayed notification window. - 5.
 You will see the fMRI Artifact Removal dialog.
 Note that fMRI Trigger code and length of fMRI volume was automatically detected from the data.
 The automatic detection of length works only for continuous data.
-If you use so-called sparse fMRI acquisition you have to adjust this value manually.
+If you use so-called sparse fMRI acquisition you must adjust this value manually.
 The Number of artifact occurrence averages is set to a default value.
-Switch Removal method to Allen et al., 2000. - 6.
-The template creation matrix is filled instantaneously.
-Press Apply to perform artifact removal.
-The first six seconds of the artifact are not removed.
-This fMRI sequence starts with dummy scans that do not have associated triggers.
-The fMRI images are not collected for these, so no stimulation should be performed either.
-Press OK to close dialog box.